 This recipe is so easy to make!

-- Preheat the oven and prepare the baking pan.
+- Prepare oven and pan.
+Preheat the oven and prepare the baking pan.

-- In a large bowl, whisk together all the ingredients except for the bread.
+- Make pumpkin-spiced custard.
+In a large bowl, whisk together all the ingredients except for the bread.
 Set side.

-- Gently toss the cubed bread into the pumpkin custard and allow to rest for 10 minutes so the bread can soak up some of the liquid.
-You might want to toss one more time between to get any pieces that weren’t fully coated.
+- Let bread soak.
+Gently toss the cubed bread into the pumpkin custard and allow to rest for so the bread can soak up some of the liquid.

-- Transfer the mixture to the prepared baking pan.
+- Add to pan.
+Transfer the mixture to the prepared baking pan.

-- Allow to cool for a few minutes and then serve with caramel sauce and whipped cream!
+- Cool and enjoy.
+Allow to cool for a few minutes and then serve with caramel sauce and whipped cream!

-This bread pudding is great because it is so versatile, and served so many different ways.
+This pumpkin bread pudding is great because it is so versatile, and served so many different ways.

-- Serve it hot or cold (it’s amazing warm from the oven, but leftovers are awesome straight from the fridge, too).
+- Hot or cold – You can serve it hot or cold (it’s amazing warm from the oven, but leftover bread pudding is awesome straight from the fridge, too).

-- Serve it with a bread pudding sauce like caramel sauce, a bourbon sauce, or a traditional vanilla sauce.
+- Sauces – Top with a sauce like caramel sauce, a bourbon sauce, or a traditional vanilla sauce.
 Fudge is also delightful.

-- Fold 1 cup of raisins or chocolate chips into the custard.
+- Add ins – Fold a cup of raisins or chocolate chips into the custard.

-- USe a batch of our Pumpkin Muffins with streusel for a fun twist.
+- Muffins – Use a batch of our Pumpkin Muffins with streusel for a fun twist.

 You can’t make a wrong choice here!

-Store any bread pudding leftovers in a covered container in the fridge for 2-3 days.
+Storage: Store any bread pudding leftovers in an airtight container in the fridge for 2-3 days.

-To reheat and serve, cover the container with foil and bake at 350 F for 15-20 minutes.
+Reheating: To reheat and serve the next day, cover the container with foil and bake at 350 F for 15-20 minutes.
 You can also reheat individual servings in the microwave for 45-60 seconds, or until warmed through, but like any bread, it has the tendency to get a little chewy.

 More Desserts You Will Love